downjownnotw/EZProject/README.md

 Complete
 - Show maps
+-  add api key mapbox, add for check permission location and add marker (01)

 to do
--  add api key mapbox and add for check permission location (EZ-001)